Aiven-Open/klaw-docs/3.1/docs/index.rst

 Kafkawize - A self service topic management tool
 ================================================
-Kafkawize A Self service Apache Kafka Topic Management tool/portal.
-A Web application which automates the process of creating and browsing Kafka topics, acls, schemas by introducing roles/authorizations to users of various teams of an organization.
+Kafkawize is a Self service Apache Kafka Topic Management tool/portal.
+It is a web application which automates the process of creating and browsing Kafka topics, acls, schemas by introducing roles/authorizations to users of various teams of an organization.
 `Read more.. <introduction.html>`__.

 .. raw:: html